We can hone each one to complement classroom learning and connect to NGSS and Common Core where applicable.

 Students will learn the four things that creatures need to survive, and how all living things are connected.
 Take a nature walk and uncover teachable moments while playing Habitat Bingo to compare the characteristics of different habitats.

 Find out firsthand just why invasive plants are so successful in growth but poor at preventing erosion!
 Applied math helps students estimate

 Find out which animals live in Portland's parks.
 Students will learn to walk through the forest using deer ears, owl eyes, and the fox walk in order to see more wildlife.
 We will analyze and identify animal signs along the way!

-We will teach your students how to navigate using compasses (provided by PP&R) in your classroom.
-Next, students will embark on an exciting treasure hunt in a local park or school yard while practicing their skills.
+We will teach your students how to navigate using a compass (provided by PP&R).
+Students will embark on an exciting treasure hunt in a local park or school yard while practicing their skills.
 Requires a two hour field trip.

 Learn the life cycle of trees & the parts of a tree while taking a walk through a natural area.
 Participants will compare sizes, shapes, seeds, growth and the parts of the trees.
 (This lesson can be adapted for older ages as well.)

 Conduct chemical tests (oxygen, pH, temperature, turbidity) or look at the living creatures in the water to determine water quality.
 Look at macroinvertebrates (water bugs) from a local water body.
 Then play a game of Macroinvertebrate Mayhem! to see how pollution affects biodiversity.